JFernandez0524/batch-multer-nextjs/README.md

       ```

 4.  **Set Local Firebase Admin SDK Authentication:**
     For local development, your `firebase-admin` SDK (used by Next.js API routes) needs to authenticate.
 This environment variable must be set in _every new terminal session_ before running the app.
+The key is now referenced relative to your project root.

     ```bash
-    export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/downloaded-service-account-key.json"
+    export GOOGLE_APPLICATION_CREDENTIALS="/home/fernandez/repos/batch-multer-nextjs/firebase-admin-key/YOUR_KEY_FILE_NAME.json"
     ```

-    _(Replace with the actual path to your JSON key on your current machine.)_
+    _(Replace `YOUR_KEY_FILE_NAME.json` with the actual filename of your service account key.
+You can find this by running `ls firebase-admin-key/` from your project root)._

 5.  **Deploy Cloud Functions (if changes were made or first time on this machine):**
     If you've made changes to your Cloud Functions code, or this is the first time deploying them from this machine, deploy them: